wp-plugins/strong-testimonials/readme.txt

 > then welcome aboard!
 You have been warned :)

+= Coming Soon =

-= Coming soon: Get involved by voting on feature requests. =
+Get involved by voting on feature requests.

-*We are moving towards a vastly improved version 2.0 with flexible display components!*
+A vastly improved version 2.0 with flexible display components!

 = What's New in Version 1.8 =